 It’s the support, stupid!

-Over my 35 years selling core banking solutions to all sizes of community banks, we always focused on the ‘better mousetrap’.
+Over my 35 years selling core banking solutions to all sizes of community banks, we always focused on the ‘better mousetrap.’
 Better database, better teller system, better dashboards, better fill in the blank.
-We would come out of presentations high-fiving at how well the demo went.
-How we really nailed our differentiation and how many head nods we received from the audience.
-Only to spend anywhere from six to 18 months competing hard to win the business and find out that we had been eliminated.
+We’d leave presentations high-fiving at how well the demo went.
+We’d celebrate how we really nailed our differentiation, noting how many heads we saw nodding during the meeting.

-Increasingly, we were losing to smaller regional providers who did not have all the bells and whistles that we had.
+Increasingly, we lost to smaller regional providers that didn’t have all the ‘bells and whistles’ we had.
 They did not have the NexGen, cloud-based API portal we offered, or the global fintech experience that we brought to the table.
 Our teams would spend time going back and reviewing the post-mortem analysis trying to understand just what went wrong.

-What became perfectly clear to those of us on the ground, but less clear to the upper levels of the organization, was that we were being beat out by companies offering impeccable service and support.
-It finally became evident to me that all of the buzz words, leading edge technology, and even our “sales process” could not make up for basic service and support.
+What became perfectly clear to us was that we were being beat out by companies offering impeccable service and support.
+It finally became evident to me that all of the buzzwords, leading-edge technology, and even our sales process could not make up for basic service and support.

-The community bank sector is one of, if not the most, risk averse and highly regulated sectors in all of business.
-While there are a handful of visionary, hard charging, “we will change the world“, CEO’s and CTO’s out there, the vast majority of the C-suite in community banking is extremely conservative (understatement!).
-And so here is what it took me about 35 years to distill; community banks make core technology decisions based on these three decision points and in this order:
+Banking is one of, if not the most, risk-averse and highly regulated business sectors that exists.
+While there are a handful of visionary, hard-charging, “we will change the world,” CEOs and CTOs out there, the vast majority of the C-suite in banking is extremely conservative.
+After 35 years working with these banks, I can confidently say that banking leaders make core technology decisions based on these three decision points, in order:

-That bank you are trying to sell to had better be 110% confident that your organizations ability to migrate them successfully and on time.
-No customer disruption, no surprises (“oh, we forgot to quote this as part of the process”), nothing.
+That bank you are trying to sell to had better be 110% confident that your organization is able to migrate them successfully and on time.
+No customer disruption, no surprises, no “Oh, we forgot to quote this as part of the process.”
 References better be singing your praises on this.
-Non-negotiable.
+It’s non-negotiable.

-Here, more than any other category is where the core providers outside of the big 4 are winning the war.
-Many of these companies have ridiculous customer to support person ratios.
+Here, more than any other category, is where the core providers outside of the Big 4 are winning the war.
+Many of these companies have ridiculous customer-to-support ratios.
 They boast that when you call them you can actually speak with a real person, every time!
-And they will proactively make sure that you are happy, cared for and swaddled.
+And they will proactively make sure that you are happy, cared for, and swaddled.

-Sure, the system needs to do the job, but frankly, any mainstream solution available today will run the bank.
-Most functionality today is table stakes, and frankly, most community bankers still view technology as a utility.
+Sure, the system needs to do the job.
+Frankly, any mainstream solution available today will run the bank.
+Most functionality today is table stakes, and many bankers still view technology as a utility.
 They want to come in, turn it on, and have it work.
 No drama.
-They are not hung up on how it does it, they just want it to do its job.
+They aren’t hung up on how it does it; they just want it to do its job.

 What is the takeaway from all of this?
-Community banks are not sitting around thinking about how much fun it would be to go through a core migration, which means it is near to or at the bottom of their priority list.
-But, they will do it if they feel like they need too.
-One of the issues high on the “need list” is superior, delightful, shout it from the rooftop service and support.
-If a core provider is investing in technology and functionality but downplaying or ignoring the importance of SUPPORT, they do so at their own risk.
+Banking leaders aren’t sitting around thinking about how much fun it would be to go through a core migration, which means it is near to or at the bottom of their priority list.
+As industry requirements evolve, they will at some point have to think about migrating to a new system.
+One of the issues high on the “need list” when that day comes is superior, delightful, “shout it from the rooftop” service and support.
+If a core provider is investing in technology and functionality but downplaying or ignoring the importance of support, they do so at their own risk.